-You can claim workers compensation for any injury or illness that occurs at (or because of) your work.
+Workers compensation covers any injury or illness that occurs at (or because of) your work.
 It doesn’t matter how it happened or who was at fault.

-You can claim workers compensation for any work-related injury or illness.
+Workers compensation covers any work-related injury or illness.
 Generally speaking, ‘work-related’ means any injury or illness that occurs because of your work duties or your hazardous work environment.

-The majority of claims involve back injuries and other forms of bodily stress, psychological illness, and slip and fall injuries.
+The majority of workers compensation claims involve back injuries and other forms of bodily stress, psychological illness, and slip and fall injuries.

 These are the most common work-related injuries in Australia and account for over 40% of all workers compensation claims.
 While the majority are back injuries, ‘bodily stress’ includes any injury to muscles, joints, bones or other body parts.